ChrisKaelin04/Image-Classification-BoVW-SSL/README.md

 While this project documents a specific study, suggestions for future comparisons, alternative resource-constrained strategies, or improvements to the analysis are welcome via Issues or Pull Requests.

 ## 📄 License

-*(Specify your license here, e.g., MIT, Apache 2.0.
-If unsure, MIT is a common choice for open projects.)*
-Example: This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## 🙏 Acknowledgements